 Additionally, you have to consider your audience.
 Is your message going to resonate with whom you are attempting to reach?
 Is the offer compelling to that person?
 Are you selling a product that solves a problem for the prospect?
 Is it affordable?
 This is where quality assurance is vital.
 A good QA department is just not focused on the individual they are listening to and listening to see what is resonating with the target market.
 Heck, do you have the correct market targeted?
 You need to truly understand your audience’s questions when creating a script and monitor those questions once in motion.

 4. Call to Action

-I can’t tell you how many beautiful, spotless, amazing presentations I have heard over the years that ended up being for naught due to simply not asking for the sale.
-Things get weird, and a little awkward.
-It’s like asking a girl to the dance and she knows it’s coming, except you don’t ask because you are afraid, so she never responds, and you both end up disappointed.
-It’s pretty simple, you won’t get a yes if you don’t ask!
+I can’t tell you how many beautiful, spotless, outstanding presentations I have heard over the years that ended up being for naught due to simply not asking for the sale.
+Things get weird and a little awkward.
+It’s like asking a girl to the dance, and she knows it’s coming, except you don’t ask because you are afraid, so she never responds, and you both end up disappointed.
+It’s pretty simple; you won’t get a yes if you don’t ask!

 5. Test It!

 It’s rare to create the perfect script right out of the gate.
 You have to carefully listen to how the message is resonating, see what people are responding to and what they aren’t.
 Adjust accordingly.
-Also, when you have found that perfect script, don’t be fooled into thinking that it will be perfect forever.
+When you have found that perfect script, don’t be fooled into thinking that it will be perfect forever.
 Your audience will likely change over time, and a periodic review is essential.